 Four person tents are perfect for car campers such as couples and smaller families that consist of 1-2 people.
 Even though their capacity says four people, we wouldn’t recommend squeezing in that many campers (but more on capacity later).
 This size tent is where affordability and quality really peak, since any thing larger will inherently be more expensive, but you’ll also start to see companies start to cut corners to keep prices lower.
 They offer a decent amount of space, weather resistance, cool features, and a price tag for even the most budget campers.

 A four person tent is easily one of the most popular tent sizes, and pretty much every brand makes their own version (or multiple versions in some cases).
 This leaves you with the paradox of choice, so we’ve assembled the top rated four person tents for you to pick from.
-We’ve chosen car camping tents with a variety of features, shapes, ventilation options, and price points so you can choose the best 4 person tent for you situation.
+We’ve chosen car camping tents with a variety of features, shapes, ventilation options, and price points so you can choose the best one for your situation.
 Make sure you’re taking into consideration factors directly linked to your typical use, like 3 season vs 4 season, max height, number of doors, ease of assembly, storage options, and more!

 Best 4 Person Tents